-Use it: Zero Noise Classroom is a Chrome extension, so you’ll need to use the Chrome browser.
+Try it: Zero Noise Classroom is a Chrome extension, so you’ll need to use the Chrome browser.
 Click here to visit the Chrome web store and install the extension.
-Then click Launch app, choose your settings (hover over the icons for more information on each), and click the start arrow to begin.
+Then click Launch App, choose your settings (hover over the icons for more information on each), and click the start arrow to begin.

 How it works: The noise meter at the bottom is reflected in the color of the sky and the emoji above.
 It changes from happy blue sky to dark clouds as the noise increases.

 Cool features: The free version of this classroom noise monitor app is simple and effective.
 If you’d like to activate more features, you can download the paid version on your phone or tablet.
 There’s also an online Pro version with plenty of extras for a monthly fee.

 Try it: Register with EdTech Monster to receive free access to Too Noisy Lite.
 Once you’re signed in, the meter starts automatically.
 We recommend using the Calibrate button in the Microphone settings menu for best results.